UNCP alumnae complete Doctor of Pharmacy program at Wingate University - News Break

 UNCP alumnae complete Doctor of Pharmacy program at Wingate University

-PEMBROKE, NC – Five UNC-Pembroke alumnae recently graduated from Wingate University’s Doctor of Pharmacy program.
+PEMBROKE — Five alumnae of The University of North Carolina at Pembroke recently graduated from Wingate University’s Doctor of Pharmacy program.

 Alex Miles Locklear, Megan Stevens Kwasnik, Sharon Ayioka, Brooke Chavis and Ashley Arcara were among the Spring 2021 graduating class.

 Arcara and Chavis graduated from UNCP in 2016.
-Kwasnik, Ayioka and Locklear earned their UNCP degrees the following year.
+Kwasnik, Ayioka and Locklear received their UNCP degrees the following year.

 Ayioka, a native of Kenya pursuing a career as an ambulatory care pharmacist, credits her UNCP professors Rachel Smith and Maria Santisteban for her academic success.